scottx611x/CSCI-S-40/Lecture/Lectures.md

   - The algorithm is not the secret!
 The key is!
 - <img width="656" alt="screen shot 2018-07-26 at 11 33 40 pm" src="https://user-images.githubusercontent.com/5629547/43300295-594c34e2-912c-11e8-81b3-571dd36e1552.png">
 - Session keys Save a ton of time units!!!
-  - Encrypt with whoevers public key that you're trying to talk today
+  - Encrypt with whoever’s public key that you're trying to talk today
-  - Reciever can then decrypt the session key and then decrypt the larger message with the session key
+  - Receiver can then decrypt the session key and then decrypt the larger message with the session key
 - This approach is because asymmetric approach is slow!
 - <img width="688" alt="screen shot 2018-07-26 at 11 42 18 pm" src="https://user-images.githubusercontent.com/5629547/43300482-8dc93106-912d-11e8-89e9-893aaf9bb4cf.png">
 - Public key encryption does not provide authentication by default!